8rents/_/README.md

 3. Use only open formats whenever possible avoid proprietary formats like Google's webm.
 Note the exception to these rules is for editing mode formats like PSD or ALS

 ## Preferred Formats

+### Document formats

+Document formats can be in whatever format you need to share.
+Generally try to prefer:

+- Open Formats
+- Easy to mutate

+#### Example of format preference

+- Markdown (Good)
+- Microsoft Word (Meh)
+- PDF (Try to Avoid)

 ### Image formats